-Luke has published two books, most recently Salz der Erde (Salt of the Earth) published by mareVerlag in Germany, Austria and Switzerland in December 2015.
-Il Lato Invisible del Paradiso - Pellegrinaggi ai Confini del Tibet (The Invisible Side of Paradise - A Pilgrimage in to Tibet's Borderlands) in collaboration with Anthropologist Dr Giovanni Da Col was published by Egon in Italy in 2009.
+Luke has published two books, most recently Salz der Erde (Salt of the Earth) in collaboration with Mikel Landa and published by mareVerlag in Germany, Austria and Switzerland in December 2015.
+Il Lato Invisible del Paradiso - Pellegrinaggi ai Confini del Tibet (The Invisible Side of Paradise - A Pilgrimage in to Tibet's Borderlands) was published by Egon in Italy in 2009.

 He is the founder of The Sidi Project www.thesidiproject.com which documents the African diaspora of the Indian Ocean.
 And founding member of Climate Heroes www.climateheroes.org which highlights the work of people around the world committed to mitigate the effects of climate change in their communities.